-Bulgaria: Bulgartransgaz modernizes the key gas compressor stations29.
-June 2016. / SEE Energy News
+Bulgaria: Bulgartransgaz modernizes the key gas compressor stations, SEE Energy News

 Petrich compressor station, the last of four stations scheduled for modernization, has been put into operation on 13 June.
 Commissioning ceremony was attended by the Bulgarian Prime Minister Boyko Borisov, Minister of Energy Temenuzhka Petkova and CEO of natural gas transmission system operator Bulgartransgaz Georgi Gegov.